 - Put it in the freezer for 30 minutes to one hour to give it more of a ice cream texture.

 - Use frozen or canned peaches when fresh aren't in season.
 Make sure to add peach nectar to balance it, since fresh fruit has more flavor.

 - If your blender is struggling with all of the mixture being in it at once, simply make the shake in two batches.

 - Use the best quality vanilla bean ice cream you can find.
 The stronger the vanilla flavor, the better.

 - Use hard ice cream to make your shake, not soft, melted ice cream.

 - Keep this shake thick by adding more ice cream or freezing it for 30 minutes.

-- Stir in small chunks of peach after it's blended for the right texture.
+- Stir in small chunks of peach after it's blended for the right texture and more peach flavor.